NicoloBonvecchi/TEnCu_Fork_Group_ANAT/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**Specific example of the bug**
+Specific steps to demonstrare the bug, even including screenshots, animated gifs or code snippets

+**Observed Behavior**
+A clear and concise description of what happens.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Unity & Computer Data (please complete the following information):**
+**System Related Data:**
 - Unity Version: [e.g. 2020.2.1f1]
-- OS: [e.g. Windows/MacOS X]
+- OS Name: [e.g. Windows/MacOS X]
 - OS Version: [e.g. 10]

 **Additional context**
-Add any other context about the problem here.
+Add any other context or information about the problem here.